-To view the user guide for any PCMILER product without first opening an application, click the Windows Start button > All Programs (or the equivalent on your system) > PCMILER 30 > User Guides and select one of the .pdf files from the sub-menu.
+To view the user guide for any PC\MILER product without first opening an application, select the Windows Start button > All Programs (or the equivalent on your system) > PCMILER 31 > and select one of the user guides.

 To search for a keyword or phrase in a user guide, use Adobe Reader's Find option in the Edit menu or on the tool bar.